Ugochukwuodinaka/New-York-City-Taxi-Trips-Analysis/README.md

 5. Which days of the week and times of the day will be busiest?
 6. What will likely be the most popular pick-up and drop-off locations?

-Genrate your own insights to add to this!
+Generate your own insights to add to this!

 And of course i added more questions to the objective:
 7. What is the Total Revenue in this analysis?